impr-learning/English/07-Mr Lime's-Grapefruits.md

 Well I look forward to working with you.

 ### Narrator
-What a success!
-Mr Lime has come away a very happy customer!
-Here are the phrases Anna used while apologising:
+What a success! `Mr Lime has come away a very happy customer!` Here are the phrases Anna used while apologising:
+> Mr Lime 高兴地离开了

 I'm really sorry to hear that, Mr Lime.